 The energy efficiency of using a dedicated charger is another advantage over a 3-pin plug.
 With a dedicated charger, you have the ability to schedule your charging time.
 This is a neat feature of dedicated chargers that you will not get from plugging your car directly into the main electricity supply.
 If you set your EV to charge at off-peak hours (typically during the night) then you should benefit from a cheaper energy price.

-There are plenty of benefits to using a dedicated EV granny charger instead of charging your EV direct from a regular outlet:
+There are obvious benefits to using a dedicated home charger instead of charging your EV with a 3-pin Granny Charger:

 Despite the benefits of a dedicated charger, personal circumstances will ultimately dictate if it’s practical to use a standard wall socket to charge your EV.
 If your commute is a short distance and you do not drive a huge amount of miles outside of work, using a granny cable connected to a standard outlet is a solid option.